 For couples traveling on sleeper buses in India, sleeping in the same bunk is fine, and actually encouraged.
 There are usually double sleeper bunks on most buses, so it’s actually great for couples traveling in India.

 Do Sleeper Buses Have Toilets in India?

-Unfortunately (or… fortunately?), sleeper buses don’t typically have toilets in India.
+Unfortunately (or… fortunately?), night buses don’t typically have toilets in India.
 As a general tip, go before you leave as there is no telling when the driver will stop for a roadside toilet stop.
 Realistically though, all buses stop at least every few hours and sometimes stop by request.

 Which Seat is Better in a Sleeper Bus?

 By far, the best seat, or bed, on a sleeper bus in India is one on the top level, preferably somewhere near the back of the bus.
 Having a top-row bed avoids anyone’s feet disrupting your slumber as they climb up to their bunk.
 Furthermore, the back-row beds are further away from the chatty driver and ticket-man.

 All overnight sleeper buses in India have undercarriage luggage compartments.
 The ticketmen are usually very trustworthy with your luggage.
 Still, I always insist on stowing my own bags and bring any valuables like laptops and cameras into the bunk with me. .

 which sleeper seat is best?